luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 Conversely, the AfD's (Alternative for Germany) official channel (\@AfDTV) is distinct from the parliamentary group's channel (\@AfDFraktionimBundestag).
 Both channels, exhibiting comparable follower counts, were incorporated into our analysis.
 Consequently, our dataset encompasses a total of eight channels.
-The dataset is restricted to the period from December 6, 2017 (the final channel's inaugural video publication) to January 20, 2024 (a week before data collection) to give all videos time to accumulate views and likes.
+The dataset is restricted to the period from December 6, 2017 (the final channel's inaugural video publication) to February 24, 2025, the day of the Bundestagswahl 2025.

 The analysis of video material is very challenging, we therefore follow #cite(<schwemmerSocialMediaSellout2018>, form: "prose") and focus our analysis on the audio material.
 The audio data of all videos and their accompanying metadata were downloaded using _yt-dlp_.